 It’s true that some people lose weight when they start intuitive eating.
 Some people also gain weight.
 Other people stay at roughly the same weight.

-On a basic level, here are some things to look for in an intuitive eating coach:
+On a basic level, here are some things to look for:

 Is intuitive eating for you?

 I said above that intuitive eating is for everyone.
-That’s true — everyone can benefit from becoming an intuitive eater (and coaching can help).
+That’s true — everyone can benefit from becoming an intuitive eater.

 However, not everyone is ready to quit dieting.
 Although long-term weight loss isn’t realistic and that dieting causes harm, there’s no denying that our culture praises thinness and pushes weight loss on everyone.
 If you’re not ready to let go of diet culture, that’s OK!
 All of this will be here for you when you’re ready.